vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

    * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

 To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
-1. Copy  Files to the bootstrap machine.<p>
+1. Copy files to the bootstrap machine.<p>
    Copy the following files downloaded in Bastion host through a USB thumb drive or other  medium:
    * Image TAR files
    * YAML files